segmentio/segment-docs/src/privacy/hipaa-eligible-segment.md

 ## Data encryption

-You can automatically encrypt the data in any fields [marked as yellow in the Privacy Portal](/docs/privacy/portal) before data is sent to your destinations.
+Segment encrypts the data in fields [marked as yellow in the Privacy Portal](/docs/privacy/portal) using a key pair.
 After Segment encrypts the data, it converts the data type to `string`.
 Any validation that looks for the datatype `integer` will fail for encrypted values.

 > info "Data encryption is currently in public beta"
 > This means that the data encryption features are in active development, and some functionality may change before it becomes generally available.
 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} with any feedback or questions.